How to Clean a Smelly Refrigerator

 - 1 gallon of warm water

 - 1 cup of ammonia

 With some products, you may want to use a separate bucket of warm water and rag to do a rinse wipe.
+Make sure you read the instructions on whatever product you choose to see if it needs to be rinsed afterward.
 Regardless of what you use, be sure to dry down the areas you clean as you go.